Drug Treatment Clinics in Cincinnati

 Lindner Center of HOPE offers both residential and outpatient addiction treatment services to individuals in the Cincinnati area.
 Our licensed facilities are staffed by clinicians, nurses, psychiatrists and therapists who understand that addiction is a disease.
 Contact us for more information about our addiction treatment programs.

-Drug treatment clinics may range widely in their philosophies, treatment, program options and cost.
+Drug treatment centers may range widely in their philosophies, treatment, program options and cost.
 In general, drug treatment clinics provide outpatient medical and therapeutic services to individuals struggling with addiction.

 Patients are typically assigned a primary clinician who coordinates a treatment plan along with the treatment team involved in their care.
 Psychiatrists and nurses are on staff to provide and administer medications to patients during their appointments.